harshalna1du/GettingAndCleaningData/README.md

 2. Load the Activity Label from activity_Lables.txt
 3. Load the MEasurement Parameters from Features.txt
 4. Load Test and Training data using read.tables.
 5. Assignment Question 1 - "Merge the training and the test sets to create one data set".
-Merge the training and the test data using the rbind
+The program merges the training and the test data using the rbind
 6. Assignment Question 2 - "Extract only the measurements on the mean and standard deviation for each measurement": Use regular expression to extract teh index of columns with standard deviation and mean.
 Discard other columns
 7. Assignment Question 3 -"Use descriptive activity names to name the activities in the data set": Set descriptive activity names
 8. Combine the Subject-Activity-Observation Datasets